jouryfirst/JourneyForTreasure/README.md

 # JourneyForTreasure
-wxplugin used taro as a gift to wife
+wx miniprogram used taro as a birthday gift for my wife